Gourav-kumar2131/e-Commerce-Backend/README.md

 # E-Commerce Backend
-This project is an e-commerce backend application built using Node.js and Express.js.
+This project is an e-commerce backend application containing set of RESTful APIs built using Node.js and Express.js.
 It follows a 3-tier architecture:

 **Router:** Handles incoming user requests.
 **Controller:** Processes user data and manages business logic.